-The Town Crier magazine is produced twice a year, and is delivered to invidual houses by “Road Stewards” – residents who volunteer to put the magazine through fellow residents’ front doors.
+The Town Crier magazine is produced twice a year, and is delivered to individual houses by “Road Stewards” – residents who volunteer to put the magazine through fellow residents’ front doors.

 We’re always looking for new Road Stewards – so if you would like to volunteer about an hour, twice a year, to deliver some Town Criers to your own street or another nearby, please get in touch with Daniel O’Neill, our Chief Road Steward by email or WhatsApp.

-The March 2025 issue is our current issue and we’re delivering it this weekend (15/16 March).
-The next issue will be the September 2025 issue – which we should begin distributing on 29 August.
-We need help with deliveries to both flats and some houses.
+The current issue is the September 2025 issue – which have just finished delivering.
+Everyone should’ve had their copy by now.
+We need help with future deliveries to both flats and some houses.

 Deliveries to flats